ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.11 How to build the u-boot file

-The u-boot file is a crucial component for the proper startup of the system.
-The process of obtaining source code and the compilation workflow varies slightly for Amlogic, Allwinner, and Rockchip devices.
+The u-boot file is a crucial component for system startup.
+The process of obtaining source code and the compilation workflow varies slightly across Amlogic, Allwinner, and Rockchip platforms.

 #### 12.11.1 How to build the u-boot file for Amlogic devices

-Due to the fact that most manufacturers of Amlogic devices keep their source code closed, we need to extract u-boot related files from the device before proceeding with compilation.
-The method presented here is derived from the production tutorial shared by [unifreq](https://github.com/unifreq).
+Since most Amlogic device manufacturers keep their source code closed, u-boot related files must be extracted from the device before compilation.
+The method presented here is derived from the tutorial shared by [unifreq](https://github.com/unifreq).

 ##### 12.11.1.1 How to extract the bootloader and dtb files

 Extraction requires the HxD software.
-You can get the installation from the [official download link](https://mh-nexus.de/en/downloads.php?product=HxD20) or the [backup download link](https://github.com/ophub/kernel/releases/download/tools/HxDSetup.2.5.0.0.zip).
+Download it from the [official site](https://mh-nexus.de/en/downloads.php?product=HxD20) or the [backup link](https://github.com/ophub/kernel/releases/download/tools/HxDSetup.2.5.0.0.zip).

-Execute the following commands one by one in the `cmd` panel to extract the relevant files and download them to your local computer.
+Run the following commands in the `cmd` panel to extract the relevant files and download them to your local computer.

 ```shell
 # Use adb tool to enter the box